 The meeting of Claude Thornhill and Gil Evans was the beginning of a musical association between the two men that would last throughout the 1940s, and produce a substantial body of remarkable music for Claude Thornhill’s bands.
 After leaving Thornhill’s employ, Gil Evans would form a musical association with jazz trumpeter Miles Davis that produced yet another body of remarkable music.
 Both Evans and Davis acknowledged the musical debts they had to Claude Thornhill.

-In the future, there will be a number of posts here at swingandbeyond.com dedicated to the extraordinarily creative musical relationship between Claude Thornhill and Gil Evans.
+There are a number of posts here at swingandbeyond.com dedicated to the extraordinarily creative musical relationship between Claude Thornhill and Gil Evans.
+See links below.

-The music: In many ways,”Portrait of a Guinea Farm” is an outlier when compared with Claude Thornhill’s entire musical ouevre.
+In many ways, “Portrait of a Guinea Farm” is an outlier when compared with Claude Thornhill’s entire musical ouevre.
 Much of Thornhill’s music is soft and slow, great for dreaming or dancing.
 But not this piece!
-It starts at a brisk tempo, with a gong crash, massed clarinets,(**) muted brass and chugging rhythm.
+It starts at a brisk tempo, with a gong crash, massed clarinets,(2) muted brass and chugging rhythm.
 Soon the mutes are removed from the brass instruments, and one hears the resplendent sound of Conrad Gozzo’s lead trumpet, especially in the brass explosions Thornhill has placed strategically throughout this arrangement.
 Thornhill’s agile piano weaves in and out of the gusts of sound from the ensemble.
 The piece ends as it began, except here Thornhill unwinds the tempo with deft and provocative descending piano chords, and a gently struck gong.
+(Above left: Conrad Gozzo .)

 I have been asked what the source or meaning of the title “Portrait of a Guinea Farm” is.
 I will state without hesitation that I don’t know.
 Like much about Claude Thornhill, it remains a mystery.
 I suspect however that it emanated from the highly developed sense of the absurd that Claude Thornhill had, in addition to his sense of humor.